Branching and flow management

 Undoing change next page

-When you use change next page, an undo button will appear alongside the preview button.
-Clicking this button will reverse the change.
+When you use change next page, an 'Undo' button will appear alongside the preview button.
+Selecting undo will reverse the change.

 If you undo the change, a redo button will appear allowing you to repeat the original action.

-If you perform any other action on your form, the button will disappear and you will no longer be able to undo or redo the action.
+If you perform any other action on your form, the option to undo or redo the action will no longer be available.